An Improved Unconstrained Approach for Bilevel Optimization: Introduction

 Apart from those existing approaches developed for minimizing $\Phi(x)$ over $\Rn$, several other existing approaches \cite{hansen1992new,moore2010bilevel} reshape \ref{Prob_Ori} as the following single-level optimization problem with equality constraints \cite{ye2006constraint}

-Then \eqref{Eq_Con} can be solved by employing existing approaches for constrained optimization, including augmented Lagrangian methods \cite{nie2021lagrange}, sequential quadratic programming methods \cite{curtis2012a,xu2015smoothing}, etc. However, these approaches treat \ref{Prob_Ori} as a constrained optimization problem with $p$ equality constraints, hence they are usually not as efficient as those aforementioned single-loop and double-loop approaches in practice \cite{hong2020two}.
+Then \eqref{Eq_Con} can be solved by employing existing approaches for constrained optimization, including polynomial optimization approach (when the functions involved are polynomials) \cite{nie2021lagrange}, sequential quadratic programming methods \cite{curtis2012a,xu2015smoothing}, etc. However, these approaches treat \ref{Prob_Ori} as a constrained optimization problem with $p$ equality constraints, hence they are usually not as efficient as those aforementioned single-loop and double-loop approaches in practice \cite{hong2020two}.